sourcegraph/handbook/content/support/bee-readme.md

 ### Approach to problems

-I prefer working out a problem on my own with minimun help, unless it's a topic that I have no knowledge on then I prefer working with someone who knows more.
+I prefer solving problems on my own with minimun help, unless it's a topic that I have no knowledge on then I prefer working with someone who knows more.

 ### Preferred way to be recognized